tsduck/tsduck/doc/README.md

 - `developer`: TSDuck Developer Guide (asciidoc).
 - `doxy`: TSDuck Programming Reference (doxygen, from source files).
 - `adoc`: Common files for Asciidoctor (CSS, docinfo, PDF theme).
+- `notes`: Various notes about things to do.

 Building the user and developer guides: